JaiswalShivang/ClubVerse/pull_request_template.md

 # 🚀 Pull Request Template – ClubVerse

-> **Please do not submit a pull request until all tests, lint, and build checks pass locally and in CI.
+> **Please do not submit a pull request until all tests and build checks pass locally and in CI.
 PRs with failing checks will not be reviewed.**

 ## 📋 Description